-I have written below the skills I possess which I believe will compliment the Institute.
+I have written below the skills I possess which I believe will complement the Institute.

 The iO is doing a fantastic job at celebrating the individuality of practitioners within our profession.
 I would like to use my leadership skills to ensure that we are all marching in the same direction, despite at times us marching to different beats.
 Unity amongst osteopaths will create more comradery, strengthen our branding as osteopaths and enable us to communicate ourselves to other professional bodies more effectively.